energywebfoundation/iam-client-lib/docs/api/classes/modules_did_registry.DidRegistry.md

 claim is Object

-throws Error if validation fails
+true if validated; throw Error if validation fails

 ___